“The Social Value of Information with an Endogenous Public Signal”, September 2017,

 We study R&D investments, competition, and welfare in markets where investors have asymmetric passive partial ownership holdings in rival firms.

-“Supply Function Competition, Private Information, and Market Power: A Laboratory Study” (with Jordi Brandts and Xavier Vives), CEPR Discussion Paper No. DP11378, March 2017.
+“Information Frictions and Market Power: A Laboratory Study” (with Jordi Brandts and Xavier Vives), CEPR Discussion Paper No. DP11378, July 2018.
 R&R at The Economic Journal.
+Online Appendix.

 We design an experiment to understand whether informational frictions can lead to market power in a context of supply function competition with private information.